thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/Multiple Organisations/Test Scenario Requirements.md

 3\.
 Select a different organisation to switch to.

 Expected Outcome: The user's context changes to the selected organisation, and they can access its resources and functionalities.

-**Access Control:**
+## Access Control

-**Data Access Based on Organisation**
+## Data Access Based on Organisation

 Test Case 6: User Data Access Control

 Description: Ensure that users can access data only within their associated organisation and are restricted from accessing data from other organisations.

 Steps: